sebadima/www.robotdazero.it-doks/content/it/blog/162/index.md

 #include <WiFi.h>
 #include <WiFiManager.h>

-//
-// WARNING!!!
-PSRAM IC required for UXGA resolution and high JPEG quality
-//            Ensure ESP32 Wrover Module or other board with PSRAM is selected
-//            Partial images will be transmitted if image exceeds buffer size
-//
-//            You must select partition scheme from the board menu that has at least 3MB APP space.
-//            Face Recognition is DISABLED for ESP32 and ESP32-S2, because it takes up from 15
-//            seconds to process single frame.
-Face Detection is ENABLED if PSRAM is enabled as well

 // ===================
 // Select camera model
 // ===================

 //#define CAMERA_MODEL_WROVER_KIT // Has PSRAM
 //#define CAMERA_MODEL_ESP_EYE // Has PSRAM
 //#define CAMERA_MODEL_ESP32S3_EYE // Has PSRAM